JocysCom/UMQF/MORA/analysis/enders-game/entities/ender-wiggin-actions.md

 Group size: The Species (as a concept).
 Total = **+0.45** (Symbolic)

 ### 2 Humanity - enlightenment

+Context: The book "Speaker for the Dead" fostered a cultural shift towards understanding and empathy for the "other", changing humanity's moral landscape.

 - ΔOS = +0.10 (Moral growth, understanding of the "other", shift away from xenophobia)
 - VSA = 0.55